NLUUG/website/content/evenementen/nluug/voorjaarsconferentie-2024/talks/kris-buytaert-open-source-monitoring-and-observability-where-are-we-now.md

 layout: event-talk
 slug:
 tags:
-title: "Open Source Monitoring and Observability, where are we now"
+title: "Kris Buytaert - Open Source Monitoring and Observability, where are we now"
 speakers:
 - kris-buytaert
 presentation: